T. Boone Pickens: Career

 Pickens chaired the Board of Regents of West Texas State University (now West Texas A&M University) in Canyon.
 He organized a campaign in the mid-1980s against the Amarillo Globe-News newspaper, for what he claimed was inaccurate reporting about his deals and Mesa.
 Pickens' attempts to have the paper change its editorial policy failed.
 Shortly thereafter, in 1989, Pickens and Mesa moved to a suburb of Dallas.
 In 1996, Mesa was in deep financial trouble and was sold to financier Richard Rainwater.
 Darla Moore, Rainwater's wife, had Pickens removed from the company.
 Mesa merged with Parker & Parsley Petroleum in 1997 to form Pioneer Natural Resources.

 In 1997, Pickens founded BP Capital Management (then called BP Energy Fund) – the initials standing for "Boone Pickens" and not related to BP.
 In 2006, Pickens earned $990 million from his equity in the two funds and $120 million from his share of the 20% fees applied to fund profits.
 In 2007, Pickens earned $2.7 billion, as BP Capital Equity Fund, grew by 24% after fees, and the then $590 million Capital Commodity fund grew 40%, thanks to, among others, large positions in the stocks of Suncor Energy, ExxonMobil and Occidental Petroleum.
 Once his health started declining, he closed the company in 2018.

 In 2009, Pickens' received The Franklin Institute "Bower" Award for Business Leadership for 50 years of visionary leadership in oil and other types of energy production, including domestic renewable energy, and for his philanthropic leadership contributing to education, medical research, and wildlife conservation.

 Natural gas

-In his 2008 book, The First Billion is the Hardest, Pickens noted a belief in the "peak oil" theory.
-He later altered that position, noting technical achievements of the domestic oil and natural gas industries in utilizing horizontal drilling and fracking to unlock shale oil and gas reserves.
+In his 2008 book, The First Billion Is the Hardest, Pickens noted a belief in the peak oil theory.
+He later altered that position, noting technical achievements of the domestic oil and natural gas industries in using horizontal drilling and fracking to unlock shale oil and gas reserves.
 He called for the construction of more nuclear power plants, the use of natural gas to power the country's transportation systems, and the promotion of alternative energy.
 Pickens's involvement with the natural gas fueling campaign was long-running.
 He formed Pickens Fuel Corporation in 1997 and began promoting natural gas as the best vehicular fuel alternative.
 Reincorporated as Clean Energy Fuels Corporation in 2001, the company now owns and operates natural gas fueling stations from British Columbia to the Mexico–U.S. border.